Engid/superfun/first-impressions.md

 -----------------------------------
 -> nil
 ```
-But I defined `randHarmonic` the same way as the function `y`?
+But I defined `randHarmonic` the same way as the function `y`, didn't I?
 How come it didn't work?
 Well dear reader, you'd be surprised to find out
 that SuperCollider treats lower-case single-letter variable names like `y` differently than longer names like `randHarmonic`.
 Awesome 🙃.
 It all has to do with local and global variables.
 Lower case letters are reserved as global variables, and therefore when we
 assign a function to one of these letters it is visible everywhere.
-My `randHarmonic` name isn't visible anywhere, in fact, so to make
+My `randHarmonic` name isn't visible anywhere, in fact (because I didn't use `var`, I think..), so to make
 it into a global variable I have to prepend a `~` before the name.

 Also, to make things easier for evaluation, we need to surround all
 of these statements in `()` paren's to tell the interpreter to treat everything as a single code block.
 This is handy because now we can
 evaluate the whole block with CTRL-ENTER without having to highlight every line (as long as the cursor is focused anywhere within the
 block).
 So now our code looks like this: